avozda/modified-ERC20-dApp/README.md

 2. **Individual timestamp tracking per user**: Better gas distribution but more complex and storage-intensive
 3. **Oracle-based reset**: Predictable timing but requires external dependencies

-For medium-scale deployments, the current approach offers a good balance between decentralization and efficiency.
+For purposes of this project the current approach offers a good balance between decentralization and efficiency.
 For larger deployments some optimalizations should be considered.

 ## Slither analysis